Skip to content

 For a truly thorough disinfection, nothing beats a Barbicide soak.
 This is the industry standard for a reason.
 To do it correctly, you’ll need to unscrew the blades from your clippers.
 Prepare the solution by mixing ¼ cup of Barbicide concentrate with four cups of water.
 Submerge only the blades in the solution for no more than 10 minutes; any longer and you risk damaging the metal.
 After the soak, rinse the blades thoroughly with water and dry them completely before reassembling them onto your Andis clippers.
 This process effectively kills germs and dissolves grime, leaving your blades perfectly sanitized.

-Use Isopropyl Alcohol for Quick Cleans
+Why Isopropyl Alcohol is Great for Quick Cleans

 If you’re short on time but need a reliable way to disinfect your blades, 70% isopropyl alcohol is an excellent choice.
 This method is faster than a full Barbicide soak and is great for a quick sanitization between deep cleanings.
 Simply dip the blades of your trimmers or clippers into the alcohol for about three minutes.
 Just like with other soaking methods, it’s important to rinse the blades with water afterward and dry them completely to prevent any potential corrosion.
 While it won’t break down heavy buildup, an alcohol dip is a fast and effective way to keep your tools hygienic.

-Try Specialized Cleaning and Cooling Sprays
+Don't Forget Specialized Cleaning Sprays

 For the ultimate convenience, specialized clipper sprays are a fantastic tool to have in your arsenal.
 These multi-purpose products are designed to cool, clean, disinfect, and lubricate your blades all in one simple step.
 A quick spray can cool down hot blades during a busy day, blast out loose hair, and provide a layer of sanitation.
 They are perfect for quick maintenance between clients and as part of your end-of-day routine.
 While they don’t replace the need for a periodic deep soak, these sprays are an essential part of any professional’s Sets & Combos toolkit for keeping tools in top shape.